🎠Animation Sequencer

 The weights are exposed as values named BlendWeight00, BlendWeight01, ...
 BlendWeight09.

-Alternatively, enable Auto Keyframing and then adjust the blend weight slider for any clip track to capture a keyframe for that channel.
+To quickly animate channel weights, enable Auto Keyframing and then adjust the blend weight slider for any clip track to capture a keyframe for that channel.

 If clip tracks are reordered or changed, it will affect which blend weight index it is mapped to.